 - The X-Men often suffer from this trope as a result of their superpowers (and the fact that as victims of Fantastic Racism they are hated and feared because of it).

-- Harry Dresden, possibly both invoked and subverted.
-Being a wizard has not been fun times for him, seriously.
+- The Dresden Files: For Harry Dresden, being a wizard has not been fun times for him, seriously.
 But except on rare occasions when it just gets to be too much, the reader is more likely to be crying about what he's been through than Harry himself is.

 - Remus Lupin from Harry Potter is quite bitter about being a werewolf, what with it being a metaphor for AIDS.

-- In His Dark Materials, it is mentioned early in the first book that one human never touches another's dæmon, ever.
+- It's mentioned early in the first book that one human never touches another's dæmon, ever.
 Later on, Lyra's dæmon is seized by another human, and the incident is described in terms very similar to sexual assault.
 It renders Lyra, the indomitable, high-spirited Lyra, practically catatonic for a decent chunk of time.

 - In the second book, we meet Spectres, which are only visible to adults and can only hurt adults.
 Once a Spectre attacks, its prey is left absolutely without energy or any sort of interest in the world.
 Will Parry (from a world without Spectres) even draws parallels between Spectres and depression or mental illness.